-MF 313 : William Christopher Ford on moving forward as an actor, and “The Karate Kid Part III"
+MF 313 : William Christopher Ford on acting, and “The Karate Kid Part III" (part 2 of 3)

 William Christopher Ford talks about his journey as an actor and memories of working on “The Karate Kid Part III.”
 More at www.bemovingforward.com.